vhaghani26/epigenerate/SLURM/README.md

 #### Monitor your jobs with `squeue`

 Oftentimes we submit jobs and would like to know certain things about them -- if they've started, how long they've been running, if they are _still_ running, etc, etc...
-We can look at the status of any job Slurm is handling by using `squeue`
+We can look at the status of any job SLURM is handling by using `squeue`

 If we type